VRConservation/geosp/chapters/07_qgis.md

 Sierra Clip attribute table.
 ```

 In the attribute table, you will see the different fields for the layer ({numref}`table`).
 This is a simple table since it is a series of polygons.
 Try selecting other layers in your project to see how each attribute table differs.
 However, since it is a raster layer, the species richness layer will not have an attribute.
-The species richness layer will show values if you click the Identify Features and show values stored by pixel in the raster.
+If you click the Identify Features, the species richness layer will show values stored by pixel in the raster.
 Opening attribute tables is often the best way to understand the data you are analyzing.

 Click on the pencil icon at the top left of the layer to activate editing mode ({numref}`edit`).
 Then, select the 201 fid/id row by clicking on the row number to the left.
 It should be row 6.